anchorskov/this-is-us/content/about.md

 ---

 title: "Our Why"
 ---

 ## Why We Exist

 I am afraid.
 Not for myself.
-I am afraid for my children—and for my grandchildren.
+I am afraid for our children—and for our grandchildren.
+This is what motivates me this is why I am fighting.

 What rights are we abdicating?
 What legacy are we giving up?

 I speak a little Spanish.
-If forced, I may survive in El Salvador.
+If forced, I may even survive in El Salvador.
 But our children, our grandchildren?
-Why should we even have to be concerned about their future that our legacy is building.
-We wouldn’t stand for any threats to children, yet we watch as our democracy is eroded.
+Why should we even have to be concerned about their future?
+What legacy are we handing down?
+We wouldn’t stand for any threats to children, yet we watch as our democracy is eroded and our legacy crumbles.
 It’s not just borders or passports that worry me—it’s the decay of something deeper: our shared understanding of freedom, truth, and decency.

 I’ve accepted that some of you may have already made up your minds.
 That you may never even attempt to read this.
 And that’s exactly how insidious this battle has become.

 This isn’t just a political fight.
 This is a war for our minds.
 And frankly—we are losing.

 > “The mind is not a vessel to be filled, but a fire to be kindled.” —Plutarch